sympower/dt-data-load-tool/docs/website/docs/general-usage/destination-tables.md

 | 2 | Spot | dog | 9uxh36VU9lqKpw | wX3f5vn801W16A | 1 |
 | 3 | Fido | dog | pe3FVtCWz8VuNA | rX8ybgTeEmAmmA | 0 |

-When inferring a database schema, dlt maps the structure of Python objects (i.e., from parsed JSON files) into nested tables and creates references between them.
+When inferring a database schema, data_load_tool maps the structure of Python objects (i.e., from parsed JSON files) into nested tables and creates references between them.

 This is how it works:

-1. Each row in all (root and nested) data tables created by dlt contains a unique column named `_dlt_id` (**row key**).
+1. Each row in all (root and nested) data tables created by data_load_tool contains a unique column named `_dlt_id` (**row key**).
 2. Each nested table contains a column named `_dlt_parent_id` referencing a particular row (`_dlt_id`) of a parent table (**parent key**).
-3. Rows in nested tables come from the Python lists: `dlt` stores the position of each item in the list in `_dlt_list_idx`.
+3. Rows in nested tables come from the Python lists: `data_load_tool` stores the position of each item in the list in `_dlt_list_idx`.
 4. For nested tables that are loaded with the `merge` write disposition, we add a **root key** column `_dlt_root_id`, which references the child table to a row in the root table.

 [Learn more about nested references, row keys, and parent keys](schema.md#nested-references-root-and-nested-tables)

 ## Naming convention: tables and columns

-During a pipeline run, dlt [normalizes both table and column names](schema.md#naming-convention) to ensure compatibility with the destination database's accepted format.
+During a pipeline run, data_load_tool [normalizes both table and column names](schema.md#naming-convention) to ensure compatibility with the destination database's accepted format.
 All names from your source data will be transformed into snake_case and will only include alphanumeric characters.
 Please be aware that the names in the destination database may differ somewhat from those in your original input.

 ### Variant columns
-If your data has inconsistent types, `dlt` will dispatch the data to several **variant columns**.
+If your data has inconsistent types, `data_load_tool` will dispatch the data to several **variant columns**.
 For example, if you have a resource (i.e., a JSON file) with a field named `answer` and your data contains boolean values, you will get a column named `answer` of type `BOOLEAN` in your destination.
 If, for some reason, on the next load, you get integer and string values in `answer`, the inconsistent data will go to `answer__v_bigint` and `answer__v_text` columns respectively.
 The general naming rule for variant columns is `<original name>__v_<type>` where `original_name` is the existing column name (with data type clash) and `type` is the name of the data type stored in the variant.

 ## Load packages and load IDs